Pioneers in fetal surgery

-CHOP has consistently ranked among the top three on U.S. News & World Report’s annual Honor Roll of the nation’s Best Children’s Hospitals.
+CHOP is consistently ranked among the best in the nation by U.S. News & World Report’s Honor Roll of the nation’s Best Children’s Hospitals.
 These rankings mean your child will receive some of the best care available in the country at CHOP.

 For children with spina bifida, this means direct access to the nation’s best across the variety of pediatric subspecialties that may be involved in their care, including orthopedics, urology, physical therapy, radiology and more.